Indonesia travel guide 2023

 Since the pandemic has hit the world, the free visa tourist is not available and replaced by the business tourist.

-Money in Indonesia
+Money and Currency in Indonesia

 Backpacker style cost per day